The 5 Major 2015 LA Auto Show Debuts

 The introduction of the 2017 Buick LaCrosse at LAAS actually represents two unveils in one: it was, of course, the first time people laid eyes on the redesigned mid-size executive sedan, but also the revised Tri-Shield emblem that gets a splash of colour again for the first time in several years.

-Like the XT5, the LaCrosse, powered by a 3.6-litre, 305-hp engine mated to an eight-speed transmission, has undergone some significant weight loss.
-The large four-door is 136 kg lighter than the existing model, thanks in part to the use of specialty steels and sound-deadening materials.
+Like the XT5, the LaCrosse, powered by a 3.6-litre, 305-hp engine mated to an eight-speed transmission, has undergone significant weight loss.
+The large four-door is 136 kg lighter than the existing model, thanks partly to specialty steels and sound-deadening materials.

 Duncan Aldred, U.S. vice president of Buick and GMC, calls the LaCrosse a “bold statement about the future of Buick.”
-The car goes on sale early summer 2016.
+The car will go on sale early in the summer of 2016.

 2017 Hyundai Elantra

-The first in that group is the 2017 Hyundai Elantra, which the manufacturer says embodies design inspired by fighter jets.
-The car is sleeker looking than ever, with a huge hexagonal grille, striking LED daytime running lights and an overall more aerodynamic shape with a better coefficient of drag than a Nissan Leaf.
+The first in that group is the 2017 Hyundai Elantra, which the manufacturer says embodies a design inspired by fighter jets.
+The car is sleeker-looking than ever, with a huge hexagonal grille, striking LED daytime running lights, and an overall more aerodynamic shape with a better coefficient of drag than a Nissan Leaf.

 Honourable Mentions